jenmud/protoc-gen-go-nats-grpc-adaptor/README.md

 # nats-protoc-gen
-NATS protoc gen is a simple protoc plugin for generating NATs micro services.
+NATS protoc gen is a simple protoc plugin for generating NATS micro services.

+THIS IS STILL A WORK IN PROGRESS, AND NOT STABLE!!